Love Is Blind: Brazil season 4

-The fourth season of Casamento às Cegas: Brasil, also known as Love Is Blind: Brazil premiered on Netflix on June 19, 2024, as part of a three-week event.
+The fourth season of Love Is Blind: Brazil (Casamento às Cegas: Brasil) premiered on Netflix on June 19, 2024, as part of a three-week event.
 Camila Queiroz and Klebber Toledo returned as hosts.

 As part of a twist, the season featured a more mature cast of individuals, all seeking love a second time after being engaged, divorced or separated.
 Consequently, the season was renamed Love Is Blind Brazil: A Fresh Start.